 Why the explosion?
 Because CBD, short for cannabidiol, comes from the hemp plant, which used to be illegal except for a few unique situations.
 However, when Congress passed the Farm Bill in 2018, it expanded the legalized growing and use to more circumstances, paving the way for the flood of CBD products currently on the market.

-With all the chatter surrounding CBD and its many iterations, we wanted to break down the basics and separate fact from fiction when it comes to this trendy-but-still-mysterious product.
+With all the chatter surrounding CBD and its many iterations, we wanted to break down the basics and separate fact from fiction when it comes to this useful product.
 Read on to learn more.

 First things first: What exactly is CBD?